Sourcing Post-Consumer Recycled Resin: Six Considerations

-While post-consumer recycled resin seems to be the leading option to accomplish sustainability goals in the packaging industry, there are several considerations to make when sourcing the material:
+While post-consumer recycled resin seems to be the leading option to accomplish packaging sustainability in the industry, there are several considerations to make when sourcing the material:

 There are four main plastics used in packaging: polyethylene (PE), polypropylene (PP), polystyrene (PS) and polyethylene terephthalate (PET).
-Currently, PET and high-density PE are the most frequently recycled polymers.
+Currently, high-density PE and PET recycling are more common than others.
 The infrastructure is built to support the collection of these materials and many CPGs lead initiatives to educate consumers to recycle.
 PP is readily recyclable but needs more infrastructure and education around the material.
 Finally, PS is also recyclable as it is extremely tolerant to “re-melting,” but its collection presents difficulties due to its form factor.

 In addition, based on your company’s performance requirements of the product, the mixing of the materials can lead to further complications in achieving goals.
 Almost 60 percent of European plastics converting companies find it “hard” or “very hard” to reuse plastic scrap due to contamination, according to a European Plastics Converters Association study.